 Use of these notes

-These notes are intended to assist you in completing an assent of registered property using Land Registry form AS1.
+These notes are intended to help you complete an assent of registered property using Land Registry form AS1 (PDF, 50KB) and application form AP1.
 They expand on some areas of the information given in Public Guide 9 - What to do when a land owner dies.

 In these notes, we assume that you are not a professional conveyancer